 My dad’s family grew up really poor.
 Six kids in an uninsulated shack.
 My uncle Karl and his brothers were all stuffed into the attic, and he told me he remembered that on cold winter mornings they woke up with frost on the blankets.

 Grandpa built the place himself and worked a series of odd jobs to support the family.

 Grandma cooked, sewed, cleaned and did everything from scratch, from home-brewed cough syrup (rosehips brewed with honey and brandy) to the kids' haircuts and clothes.

 I know everyone waxes nostalgic about their grandma’s cooking.
 It’s like a national obsession.
 I’m not sure whether it was more a lack of skill or a lack of quality materials, but my grandmother was a terrible cook.
 I just can’t get on board that “Over the river and through the woods to grandmother’s house we go” haywagon.

 She was far from Martha Stewart, but I still have enormous fondness for the gifts she made for everyone every Christmas.

 We’d all arrive for Christmas Day dinner to find a long line of red cotton stockings labeled in permanent marker with our names.
 Inside, she’d stuff hard candies, oranges and shell-on nuts.

-Additionally, each holiday brought a new round of grandma's famous name cookies.
-She'd bake everyone in the family a rock-hard cookie as big as your open hand and frost it with something akin to sugary plaster.
-Every cookie was iced in grandma's shaky hand with flowers, decorations and your very own name.
+Additionally, each holiday brought a new round of grandma’s famous name cookies.
+She’d bake everyone in the family a rock-hard cookie as big as your open hand and frost it with something like sugary plaster.
+Every cookie was iced in grandma’s shaky hand with flowers, decorations and your very own name.

 She individually wrapped the cookies in plastic, slipped each inside one of the margarine boxes she’d saved up throughout the year (nothing went to waste in that house), and stacked them in the freezer for presentation on Christmas Day.